-Becky who came up with the idea has gone well beyond the borders of the Gibbs community, and is even touching people throughout "The inspiration for the parade" the U.S. But in the end, she said, came from Sawver himself," she it was home that meant the most
+has gone well beyond the borders even touching people throughout "The inspiration for the parade" the U.S. But in the end. she said. came from Sawyer himself," she it was home that meant the most

-The discussion last week pitted some commission members against each other and saw various representatives of AMR-Rural/Metro responding to questions about billing, service, response time and company ownership brought up, initially, by Commissioner Charles Busler, Commissioners Evelyn Gill, Carson Dailey and Michelle Carringer also had some pointed comments about the matter
+THE DISCUSSION TASE WEEK pitted some commission members against each other and saw various representatives of AMR-Rural/Metro responding to questions about billing. service, response time and company ownership brought up, initially, by Commissioner Charles Busler, Commissioners Evelyn Gill, Carson Dailey and Michelle Carringer also had some pointed comments about the matter.

-Commissioner Busler said that he wants to know more about KKR, the possible new owners of the parent comparry AMR, how 911 calls are distributed, and why an EMS Cost Review Board hasn't been named to oversee the agreement.
+Commissioner Busler said that he wants to know more about KKR, the possible new owners of the parent company AMR, how 911 calls are distributed, and why an EMS Cost Review Board hasn't been named to oversee the agreement.
 AMR-Rural/Metro provides ambulance service in Knox County and the parent company also provides fire response.

 Busler made a motion to re-bid the contract instead of approving the renewal.
-Commissioner Brad Anders
+Commissioner Pred Anders